-Canada taxes its residents on the worldwide income.
+Canada taxes its residents on their worldwide income.

 You become a resident of Canada when you establish residential ties with Canada.
 The year in which you become a resident of Canada is considered a part-year for tax purposes.
 Keep in mind that tax residency is different from the immigration residency status in Canada.
-An individual who is a landed immigrant may not have established residential ties with Canada or another way round.
+An individual who is a landed immigrant may not have established residential ties with Canada or another way around.

-An individual who becomes resident of Canada is subject to Canadian taxes on worldwide income from the date of change of residency status until the end of the year and whereas for the first part of the year before becoming the resident only Canadian sourced income is taxed.
+An individual who becomes a resident of Canada is subject to Canadian taxes on worldwide income from the date of change of residency status until the end of the year and whereas for the first part of the year before becoming the resident only Canadian-sourced income is taxed.

 When we say worldwide income taxation in Canada, generally foreign tax credits are available to avoid double taxation of income.
 Also, Canada has tax treaties with other countries that affect the taxation of foreign-sourced income.
-Foreign sourced income prior to becoming resident is not taxed in Canada whereas foreign-sourced income after becoming resident of Canada is taxed.
+Foreign-sourced income prior to becoming a resident is not taxed in Canada whereas foreign-sourced income after becoming a resident of Canada is taxed.

-There are a few tips which can help to avoid tax issues for newcomers to Canada:
+There are a few tips that can help to avoid tax issues for newcomers to Canada:

 Earn more income in the country with low taxes before becoming a resident of Canada

 Maintain travel logs and establish the date of change of residency

 Maintain detailed travel logs to plan your residency in Canada.
 You can get benefit from marginal tax rates in Canada by planning your residency commencement date well before coming to Canada.

 Capital gains and losses before coming to Canada

 You may have capital losses being carried forward in the country which you are leaving before coming to Canada.
-If you have investments, review your assets and consider disposing off loss-making investments to claim those losses in your previous country.
+If you have investments, review your assets and consider disposing of off loss-making investments to claim those losses in your previous country.

-Don’t apply for health card if you are not residing in Canada
+Don’t apply for a health card if you are not residing in Canada